miluta7/ntrip-catalog/README.md

 Catalog of NTRIP[^1] providers with CRS[^2] information.

 ## What is NTRIP-catalog
-NTRIP-catalog is an open source and open data repository with the CRS information from multiple NTRIP service providers.
+NTRIP-catalog is an [open source and open data repository](https://github.com/pix4d/ntrip-catalog) with the CRS information from multiple NTRIP service providers.
 The data is stored as JSON files, so it can be easily parsed by any software.

+Access it via its URL [ntrip-catalog.org](https://ntrip-catalog.org).
+The final json file is [here](https://ntrip-catalog.org/dist/ntrip-catalog.json).

 ## TL;DR
 The purpose of the NTRIP-catalog is to make it easy for an application to find the correct CRS for a given provider URL, mountpoint and rover location.